 Japan has promoted the vision of a "Free and Open Indo-Pacific" (FOIP) as a core pillar of its foreign policy.
 And Djibouti, at the east Africa, is the front line of FOIP.

 In 1986, 38 Japanese people residing in what was then South Yemen escaped to Djibouti during the civil war there, and in May 1994, 75 Japanese residents and travelers underwent an emergency evacuation from Yemen in another civil war, going to Djibouti before returning home to Japan.
 Such incidents have brought relations between Djibouti and Japan closer together.
 A symbol of Japanese economic cooperation, Fukuzawa Secondary School was constructed in 1995 as a part of Japan's expression of gratitude to Djibouti, and today has become an enormous school with more than 3,000 students and is one of the most distinguished schools in the country.
 The mindful exchange between Djiboutian and Japanese has kept on in more recent incidents, such as 3.11 Great East Japan earthquake in 2011 and the inundation in Djibouti 2019.

-During the civil war in Djibouti following independence, other international aid agencies halted operations, but Japanese aid agencies extended assistance throughout, resulting in an amicable relationship that continues to this day.
+Even during the civil war in Djibouti following independence, Japanese aid agencies extended assistance throughout, resulting in an amicable relationship that continues to this day.